|

 Magna Carta was written to

 prevent misuse of power by the king.
-Obviously, King John wouldn't
+Obviously, King John didn't come up with

 for example by demanding very high taxes and by allowing his